James Tenney: Biography

 James Tenney was born on August 10, 1934, in Silver City, New Mexico, and grew up in Arizona and Colorado.
-He attended the University of Denver, the Juilliard School of Music, Bennington College (B.A., 1958) and the University of Illinois (M.A., 1961).
+He attended the University of Denver, the Juilliard School, Bennington College (from which he earned a Bachelor of Arts degree in 1958), and the University of Illinois Urbana-Champaign (from which he earned a Master of Arts degree in 1961).
 He studied piano with Eduard Steuermann and composition with Chou Wen-chung, Lionel Nowak, Paul Boepple, Henry Brant, Carl Ruggles, Kenneth Gaburo, John Cage, Harry Partch, and Edgard Varèse.
-He also studied acoustics, information theory and tape music composition under Lejaren Hiller.
+He also studied acoustics, information theory, and electroacoustic composition under Lejaren Hiller.
 In 1961, Tenney completed an influential master's thesis entitled Meta (+) Hodos that made one of the earliest applications of gestalt theory and cognitive science to music.
 His later writings include "Temporal gestalt perception in music" in the Journal of Music Theory, the chapter "John Cage and the Theory of Harmony" in Writings about John Cage, and the book A History of Consonance and Dissonance, among others.

-Tenney's earliest works show the influence of Ruggles, Varèse, and Anton Webern, while a gradual assimilation of the ideas of John Cage influenced the development of his music in the 1960s.
-In 1961, he composed the early plunderphonic composition Collage No.1 (Blue Suede) by sampling and manipulating a recording of Elvis Presley.
-His music from 1961 to 1964 was largely computer music completed at Bell Labs in New Jersey with Max Mathews; as such, it constitutes one of the earliest significant bodies of algorithmically composed and computer-synthesized music.
+Tenney's earliest works show the influence of Ruggles, Varèse, and Anton Webern; a gradual assimilation of the ideas of John Cage influenced the development of his music in the 1960s.
+In 1961, he composed the early plunderphonic composition Collage No.1 (Blue Suede) by manipulating Elvis Presley's recording of "Blue Suede Shoes".
+His work from 1961 to 1964 was largely computer music completed at Bell Labs with Max Mathews; as such, it constitutes one of the earliest significant bodies of algorithmically composed and computer-synthesized music.
 Examples include Analog #1 (Noise Study) (1961) and Phases (1963).

 Tenney lived in or near New York City throughout the 1960s, where he was actively involved with Fluxus, the Judson Dance Theater, and the ensemble Tone Roads, which he co-founded with Malcolm Goldstein and Philip Corner.
-He was exceptionally dedicated to the music of American composer Charles Ives, many of whose compositions he conducted; his interpretation of Ives' Concord Sonata for piano was much praised.

-Tenney collaborated closely as both musician and actor with his then-partner, the artist Carolee Schneemann, until their separation in 1968.
-With Schneemann he co-starred in Fuses, a 1965 silent film of collage and painted sequences of lovemaking.
-Tenney created the sound collage soundtracks for Schneemann's Viet Flakes (1965) and Snows (1970) and performed in the New York City production of Meat Joy (1964).
+He was exceptionally dedicated to the music of American composer Charles Ives, many of whose compositions he conducted; his interpretation of Ives' Piano Sonata No. 2 was much praised.
+He collaborated closely as both musician and actor with his then-partner, the multimedia artist Carolee Schneemann, until their separation in 1968.
+With Schneemann he co-starred in Fuses, a 1967 silent film largely assembled from sequences of their lovemaking.
+Tenney created the sound collage soundtracks for Schneemann's films Viet Flakes (1965) and Snows (1970), and also appeared in the New York City production of her performance piece Meat Joy (1964).